kizzanaome/Toffi-2.0/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/79503314-7c2c-4f07-9dd0-0057d9db084d/deploy-status)](https://app.netlify.com/sites/toffi-survey/deploys)

-This is a survey application that helps create surveys for client's businesses so as to collectively gather required information from their customers
+This is a survey application that helps create surveys for client's businesses so as to collectively gather required information from their customers or clients.

 ## Prerequists